 - 2 garlic cloves, minced

 - 1 lemon, juiced

 - Heat oil and 1 tablespoon butter in a large saucepan.

 - Sauté the shallot and garlic.

 - Add the mussels and give them a good toss.
-Add wine and lemon juice; cover the pot and steam over medium-high for approximately 5 -7 minutes or until the mussels open wide.
+Add wine and lemon juice; cover the pot and steam over medium-high for 5 minutes until the mussels open.

 - Toss in the parsley and second tablespoon of butter, recover the pot, and steam for another minute.

-- Serve with additional melted butter for dipping the meat in and grilled garlic bread to sop up the broth.
+- Serve with additional melted butter for dipping the meat into and grilled garlic bread to sop up the broth.